connectivecpp/connectivecpp.github.io/README.md

 ## C++ Language Requirements and Alternatives

-C++ 17 is the primary baseline for the Connective C++ projects.
+C++ 20 is the primary baseline for the Connective C++ projects (Chops Net IP is still being updated for C++ 20).

 A significant number of C++ 11 features are in the APIs and implementations.
 A C++ 03 version will not be provided in any of the Connective C++ repositories.

-There are numerous C++ 14 and C++ 17 features in use, although many of them could be replaced with Boost (or similar) utilities or rewritten to use only C++ 11 capabilities.
-For users that don't want to use the latest C++ compilers or compile with C++ 17 flags, Martin Moene provides an excellent set of header-only libraries that implement many useful C++ library features, both C++ 17 as well as future C++ standards (see [References](doc/references.md)).
+There are numerous C++ 14 and C++ 17 features in use, although many of them could be replaced with Boost (or similar) utilities or rewritten to use only C++ 11 (or 14 or 17) capabilities.
+For users that don't want to use the latest C++ compilers or compile with C++ 20 flags, Martin Moene provides an excellent set of header-only libraries that implement many useful C++ library features (see [References](doc/references.md)).

-While the main production branch will always be developed and tested with C++ 17 features (and relatively current compilers), alternative branches and forks for older compiler versions may be implemented.
+While the main production branch will always be developed and tested with C++ 20 features (and relatively current compilers), alternative branches and forks for older compiler versions may be implemented.
 Collaboration (through forking, change requests, etc) is very welcome to achieve older compiler conformance.

 ## References